JOHN, WALTER PHILLIPS (1910 - 1967), minister (B)

 Author: Morgan John Williams

-Born 31 January 1910 at Gilfach, Bargoed, Glamorganshire, the second of five children of the Rev. D.R.
-John and his wife, Susannah Mary (née Rees), both from Penygroes near Ammanford.
+Born 31 January 1910 at Gilfach, Bargoed, Glamorganshire, the second of five children of the Rev. Daniel Robert John (d.
+1948) and his wife, Susannah Mary (née Rees), both from Penygroes near Ammanford.
 The father was minister at Bargoed, Porth (Rhondda), Abercynon and the historic church at Rhydwilym.
 Walter P. John was educated at Mountain Ash Grammar School and the Baptist College and University College, Cardiff (1928-34), graduating in Arts and Divinity.
 Whilst in the grammar school he and R.E.
 Griffith established the first branch of Urdd Gobaith Cymru in south Wales at Abercynon.

 Published date: 2001